Domoconnor/orange-corpus/final.md

     2 = Invalid node, does not exist on network
     3 = Failed to transmit data to device, could not reach node

-So the Hub can now act accordingly,
+So the Hub can now respond as needed.

 ~~~python
 sensor = “sensor1”